SaxonRah/Transcendence/README.md

 This is an extremely complex dream and will probably never be fully actualized.
 However I'm willing to try.__*</sup>

+# NOTE:
+With the release of the Pico2 / RP2350, I will be switching over to utilize the M33 in the Pico2 rather than the M0+ in the Pico.

 ## Overview
 Transcendence is a translation tool designed to convert Intel 8080 assembly language code into Arm M0+ assembly language, targeting platforms like the Raspberry Pi RP2040.
 The tool also aims to transpile PL/M language code into Arm M0+ assembly language, facilitating compatibility with older systems requiring CP/M operating systems or similar environments.
 Transcendence (for now) aims to bridge the gap between legacy various 8-Bit CPUs and PL/M codebases with modern Arm Cortex-M0+ platforms like the Raspberry Pi RP2040.
 By providing a reliable and efficient translation mechanism, it enables the preservation and utilization of vintage software while leveraging the capabilities of contemporary hardware.